Hyphaema (bleeding in eye)

 When to seek medical care

-Any hyphaema needs urgent medical advice.
+Any hyphaema needs urgent medical attention.
 You can call your GP for an urgent appointment or you can go straight to your local general hospital A&E. The eye (ophthalmology) departments in most large NHS general hospitals have a dedicated Accident and Emergency department for eye injuries.

 If you cannot see your GP quickly, go to a hospital's A&E department.